Rubega-Musilk/pyrrhic/README.md

 * Build commands are short Python functions

-* Build rules are a Python list of (command, inputs)
+* Build rules are a Python list of (command, inputs) tuples

 ### Dynamic dependencies